Seiya Suzuki Preview, Player Props: Cubs vs. Giants

 Giants Pitching Rankings

-- The Giants have a 4.01 team ERA that ranks 11th among all MLB pitching staffs.
+- The Giants have the 13th-ranked team ERA among all MLB pitching staffs (4.06).

-- The Giants give up the seventh-fewest home runs in baseball (151 total, 1.1 per game).
+- The Giants allow the fifth-fewest home runs in baseball (153 total, 1.1 per game).

-- Walker (4-2) gets the starting nod for the Giants in his 12th start of the season.
-He has a 2.16 ERA in 50 2/3 innings pitched, with 61 strikeouts.
+- Beck will take the mound to start for the Giants, his first of the season.

-- His last time out came in relief on Friday when the right-hander tossed scoreless two-thirds of an inning against the San Diego Padres while giving up two hits.
+- It's the season debut and his first appearance in more than a year for the 27-year-old right-hander.

 © 2023 Data Skrive.
 All rights reserved.